 Shared reading: regularly sharing a book , extract, poetry or piece of non-fiction with children is a core element of our reading approach and helps to develop the all important “love of reading”.

 In Reception and Year 1, to support the children’s developing phonics skills and encourage a life-long love of reading, the children take home 2 books regularly: their reading practice book and a sharing book.
 Children will take home their reading practice book for use across the week and bring it into school everyday, along with their sharing book to read together with their families.
 The reading practice book will be changed 1x weekly to enable them to develop their fluency through lots of practice with the same text whereas their sharing book can be changed whenever they like.
-Their reading practice book is aligned to the phonics they are learning.
+Their reading practice book is exactly matched the Grapheme Phoneme Correspondence (GPC) learning taking place in phonics lessons in line with our chosen SSP programme.

 In Year 2, 3 and 4 (and in some cases beyond), the children continue to take home reading books matching their book band.
 Book banding schemes are used to track a child’s progression in reading independently.
 The class teacher decides which book band (or ‘book colour’) your child is on using their own professional judgment based on hearing your child read and join in discussions during daily guided reading sessions and any opportunities they have to read with your child 1:1.
 Once your child is deemed to be fluent and have sufficient comprehension skills using a particular book band, the teacher will assess whether they are ready to be moved up to the next book band using their own assessment.
 A reminder: while your child may seem to find a certain book band “easy” in terms of the word reading skills it demands, their comprehension skills may still need developing at that level and therefore the class teacher may wait to move them up.